Malaysian Curry Puff

 I’ve treasured this short cut, easy curry puff recipe for many, many years – I just love finding ways to recreate a simpler version of foods from the place I grew up.

-Enjoy this beauty from my hometown.
+Enjoy these lovely Malaysian Curry Puffs from my hometown.

 Much LOVE to curry puffs.
 Favorite food EVER.